WGLab/InterVar/README.md

 ## OPTIONS

-- -h, --help
+- `-h, --help`
 show this help message and exit

-- --version
+- `--version`
 show program''s version number and exit

-- -i INPUTFILE, --input=INPUTFILE
+- `-i INPUTFILE, --input=INPUTFILE`
 input file of  variants for analysis

-- --input_type=AVinput
+- `--input_type=AVinput`
 The input file type, it can be  AVinput(Annovar''sformat),VCF

-- -o OUTPUTFILE, --output=OUTPUTFILE
+- `-o OUTPUTFILE, --output=OUTPUTFILE`
 prefix the output file (default:output)

-- -b BUILDVER, --buildver=BUILDVER
+- `-b BUILDVER, --buildver=BUILDVER`
 version of reference genome: hg18, hg19(default), hg38

-- -t intervardb, --database_intervar=intervardb
+- `-t intervardb, --database_intervar=intervardb`
 The database location/dir for the InterVar dataset files

-- -s your_evidence_file, --evidence_file=your_evidence_file
+- `-s your_evidence_file, --evidence_file=your_evidence_file`

-  This potion is for user specified evidence file for each variant,

-  How to add your own Evidence for each Variant:

-  Prepare your own evidence  file as tab-delimited,the line format:

-  (The fifth column should be the evidence list, seprated by ";")

-  Chr Pos Ref_allele Alt_allele  evidence_list

-  1 123456 A G PM1=1;BS2=1;BP3=0
+  This argument allows user to specify evidence file for each variant.
+To to add your own Evidence for each Variant, prepare your own evidence  file as tab-delimited file with the line format "Chr Pos Ref_allele Alt_allele  evidence_list".
+For example, "1 123456 A G PM1=1;BS2=1;BP3=0" as separated by tab.
+The fifth column should be the list of criteria, seprated by ";".

-- --table_annovar=./table_annovar.pl
+- `--table_annovar=./table_annovar.pl`
-The Annovar perl script of table_annovar.pl
+The path to ANNOVAR perl script of table_annovar.pl (if not specified in system PATH)

-- --convert2annovar=./convert2annovar.pl
+- `--convert2annovar=./convert2annovar.pl`
-The Annovar perl script of convert2annovar.pl
+The path to ANNOVAR perl script of convert2annovar.pl (if not specified in system PATH)

-- --annotate_variation=./annotate_variation.pl
+- `--annotate_variation=./annotate_variation.pl`
-The Annovar perl script of annotate_variation.pl
+The ANNOVAR perl script of annotate_variation.pl (if not specified in system PATH)

--  -d humandb, --database_locat=humandb
+-  `-d humandb, --database_locat=humandb`
-The database location/dir for the Annovar annotation datasets
+The database location/directory for the ANNOVAR annotation datasets

 ## EXAMPLE